 This program is an excellent choice for students planning to continue their education in professional schools for physical or occupational therapy, or medicine and other science-based programs.

-The 120-hour curriculum is composed of three key components:
+The 120-hour curriculum is composed of two key components:

 Admission requirements for the B.S. in Biomechanics are the same as admission to UNO.
 Once students are admitted to the B.S. in Biomechanics program they will also be a student in the College of Education and required to maintain a cumulative GPA of 2.5 on a 4.0 scale.
 Grades of C- or better in the core courses are required to remain in good standing with the College of Education.